 Sitting at a desk can reduce a person’s daily energy expenditure.
 Yes, you’re working but typing and clicking.
-It does not qualify as ‘labor’ that your body considers work because its major muscle groups aren’t being utilized, and calorie burning is minimized.
+It does not qualify as ‘labor’ your body considers work because its major muscle groups aren’t being used, and you minimize calorie burning.

-Over an extended period, this can lead to weight gain and, in severe cases, obesity, that is if you refuse to work out.
+However, over an extended period, this can lead to weight gain and, in severe cases, obesity if you refuse to work out.

 And how do computers destroy your mental health?

-This is a less frequently discussed aspect, but exposure to screens and sitting in a place for long periods can have a drastic effect on your mental health as well.
-After a long day’s work, if you feel exhausted and tired, it can affect your mood and overall wellness.
+This is a less frequently discussed aspect, but exposure to screens and sitting in a place for long periods can drastically affect your mental health.
+For example, a long day’s work can affect your mood and overall wellness if you feel exhausted.

 So, how do you prevent computers from destroying your health?